Vauxhall Mokka variants

 6000 miles

-Entry-level Mokkas come in SE trim.
-These versions feature cruise control, air conditioning, and a basic infotainment system with DAB radio, Bluetooth, Apple CarPlay and Android Auto.
+SE trim cars feature cruise control, air conditioning, and a basic infotainment system with Apple CarPlay and Android Auto.
 This trim was renamed Design partway through the Mokka’s life.

-SRi Premium cars gain sportier styling details, larger alloy wheels, part-leather upholstery, tinted rear windows and a reversing camera.
+Elite Premium adds heated front seats, rear parking sensors and climate control, while Elite Nav adds a built-in sat nav.
+SRi Premium cars gain sportier styling details, larger alloy wheels, part-leather upholstery and a reversing camera.
 This trim was renamed to GS Line partway through the Mokka’s life.
-You’ll also find SRi Nav Premium, which includes a built-in sat nav.

-Ultimate Edition sits at the top of Mokka range.
-This gets full LED headlights, front and rear parking sensors, adaptive cruise control, a suite of driver assists including lane keeping, auto braking and auto high beams, and Alcantara suede upholstery on the seats.
+Ultimate Edition is at the top of Mokka range with full LED headlights, front and rear parking sensors, adaptive cruise control and Alcantara suede upholstery.

 Vauxhall Mokka FAQs